-Effective January 1, 2013, the Library implemented a new defined contributions plan administered by Municipal Employees' Retirement System (MERS).
+The Library participates a Defined Contributions Plan administered by Municipal Employees' Retirement System (MERS).
+The MERS Defined Contribution Plan is a qualified retirement plan under Section 401(a) of the Internal Revenue Code.
 The plan may be amended according to the provisions of 1996 PA 220.
-All new employees with a hire date on or after January 1, 2013 are eligible for this plan and no new participants will be enrolled in the library's defined benefit plan.
+All new employees with a hire date on or after January 1, 2013 are eligible for this plan and no new employees will be enrolled in the library's defined benefit plan.

 Employees covered by the plan are eligible to participate from the date of employment.
-The Plan defines the Library's contribution at 3 percent of the employee's gross pay.
-Employees are one hundred percent vested in their contributions immediately.
-Employer and employee contributions to the Plan for the year ended December 31, 2020 totaled \$75,028 and \$45,138, respectively.
+The Plan defines the Library's contribution at 3% of the employee's gross pay.
+Employees are 100% vested in their contributions immediately.
+Employees are vested in the employer's contributions according to the adopted vesting schedule.
+Employees forfeit any unvested employer contributions and associated earnings upon termination from the Library.
+Employer and employee contributions to the Plan for the year ended December 31, 2021 totaled \$84,322 and \$48,963, respectively.